klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

 - Navigate to Online Store > Themes.
 - On Current Theme, select Actions > Edit Code.
-- Assets > Add a new Asset
+- Assets > Add a new Asset > Upload `klevu-landing-sort.js`.
-    - Upload `klevu-landing-sort.js`.
-- Snippets > Add a new Snippet
+- Snippets > Add a new Snippet:
     - Create a new Snippet called: `klevu-template-landing-sort`
     - Copy + Paste the content and click on Save.